oktadev/okta-blog/_source/_posts/2024-01-24-spring-boot-authorization.md

 What is [authentication](https://auth0.com/intro-to-iam/what-is-authentication)?
 It is the process of proving a user's identity, proving she is who she claims to be.
 And what is [authorization](https://auth0.com/intro-to-iam/what-is-authorization)?
 It is the process of giving someone the ability to access a resource.

 In computer systems, authentication and authorization are part of a discipline called Identity and Access Management (IAM).

-brief authorization vs authentication brief web standards brief token types
+For web and mobile applications, an identity protocol was born in 2014, [OpenID Connect 1.0](https://openid.net/specs/openid-connect-core-1_0.html), now widely adopted as part of the IAM strategy of many identity providers and identity clients on the internet.

+OpenID Connect 1.0 is a simple identity layer on top of [OAuth2 2.0](https://www.rfc-editor.org/rfc/rfc6749.html), a preceding standard designed to authorize a website or application to access resources hosted by third party services on behalf of a user.

+For authorizing the access to a protected resource, OAuth 2.0 uses Access Tokens, a piece of data, a string representing an authorization issued to the client, scopes and durations of the access, validated at the resource server.
+Briefly, the standard defines the roles of resource owner, resource server, client and authorization server, and a protocol flow for the client requesting access, through an authorization server, to resources controlled by the resource owner and hosted by the resource server.

+OpenID Connect provides authentication built on top fo OAuth 2.0, and information about the authentication performed is returned in an ID Token with JWT format (JSON Web Token).
+In abstract, the protocol defines a client role or Relying Party that sends a request to the OpenID Provider, which in turn authenticates the end-user and obtains authorization, returning and ID Token and Access Token to the Relying Party.

 ## Authorization in a Spring Boot API

-After year 2020, in Buenos Aires, a QR code that translates to a public document containing the menu is a popular method for having an updated prices list.
-Prices change so often due to inflation, and updating physical restaurant menus seems tedious and costly.
-Still tables are managed with restaurant software, which includes a menu management module.
+After year 2020, in Buenos Aires, many bars and restaurants implemented a digital menu with a QR code that translates to a public document, for having an updated prices list.
+Prices change so often due to inflation, and updating a physical menu seems tedious and costly.
+Still restaurant tables are managed with a software application, which includes a menu management module.

-You are now going to implement authorization in a Spring Boot API for menu items CRUD operations.
+For learning purposes, let's assume you have built a Spring Boot menu API that must be secured, so only authorized users can perform requests to its endpoints.
+Now your are going to implement authorization for API with OAuth2 2.0 and Auth0.
 Start by doing a checkout of the API repository, which already implements basic request handling:

 ```shell
 git checkout https://github.com/indiepopart/spring-menu-api.git
 ```

-The Menu API is a Gradle project, open it with your favorite IDE.
+The menu API is a Gradle project, open it with your favorite IDE.

 Sign up at [Auth0](https://auth0.com/signup) and install the [Auth0 CLI](https://github.com/auth0/auth0-cli).
 Then in the command line run: